nbarikipoulos/poppy-robot-core/doc/api.md

 public API and provides convenience accessors to certain sub-modules.

 The poppy-robot-core is mainly based on the following objects:
-- The Poppy object which handles:
+- The Poppy object that handles:
      - The robot configuration and then, the motors objects,
      - The script execution engine.
 - The Motor Objects:
-     - ExtMotorRequest which handles high level actions of the motors,
+     - ExtMotorRequest that handles high level actions of the motors,
-     - RawMotorRequest which handles the low-level rest requests to the motor registers.
+     - RawMotorRequest that handles the low-level rest requests to the motor registers.
 - The RequestHandlerObject object in charge of all the requests the REST API,
 - The Script object in order to develop scripts.